nathancarter/weblurch/doc/plan.md

 ## Matching Module

 Implement all of the following, creating unit tests for them as you go.
- * Give Match a member that checks whether it (a) has a substitution, and (b) that substitution is required, and (c) applying it would alter any of the already-visited subtrees.
-Return true if all are true, false otherwise.
-Call this `backCheckSubstitution()`.
  * When Match stores a substitution, do all possible metavariable replacements on both halves of it.
-If it becomes fully instantiated then return the result of `backCheckSubstitution()`.
-Otherwise return true.
+Return the result of `backCheckSubstitution()`.
  * Augment Match's `set` so that it applies the metavariable instantiation being stored, immediately, to both halves of any substitution that it has stored.
-If it becomes fully instantiated then return the result of `backCheckSubstitution()`.
-Otherwise return true.
+Return the result of `backCheckSubstitution()`.

 Now, the main routine.
  * Implement the matching algorithm after the following psuedocode.